 The visual world paradigm, compared with other psycholinguistic technique, also has some potential limitations.
 First, participants’ interpretation of the spoken language is deduced from their eye movements on the visual world, not from the actual interpretation of the language stimuli per se.
 Henceforth, the language properties that can be studied with the visual world paradigm are limited to the ones that can be visualized, i.e., they should be somehow related to the entities or events in the visual world.
 Second, the visual world paradigm used is normally more restricted than the actual visual world, with a limited set of pictured referents and a limited set of potential actions.
 This so-called closed-set problem51 might create task-specific strategies that the observed language processing does not generalize beyond the specific situations created within the experiment.
 Henceforth, the paradigm might not be sensitive to characteristics of linguistic knowledge and experience lying outside of the closed-set that have been established on a given trial.

 The visual world paradigm essentially explores the integration of the information from the visual domain and the information from the auditory domain.
 Theoretically, any information that can be processed by the two sensational domains can be potentially studied using this paradigm.
 For example, the visual world can be virtual reality or dynamic videos.
-The auditory input is not necessarily language, and can be format, such as music, sound from the natural world, etc. Furthermore, this paradigm can be extended further to explore the integration of the information from other domains, rather than the visual domain and the auditory domain.
+The auditory input is not necessarily language, and can be any other format, such as music and sound from the natural world, etc. Furthermore, this paradigm can be further extended to explore the integration of information from other domains, rather than the visual domain and the auditory domain.
 For example, researchers might use this technique to see how participants’ fixations in the visual world are affected by different smells, different touches, etc.

 ACKNOWLEDGMENTS: